DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_evaluate_changes_lsn.md

 **Procedure**

-1. Open the miniloan-test Excel file in GettingStartedDirectory/odm-for-dev-gettingstarted-master/Miniloan Service.
+1. Open the miniloan-test Excel file you previously downloaded ([miniloan-test.xlsx](../../miniloan-test.xlsx?raw=1)).

  The Excel scenario file contains worksheets.
 The **Scenarios** sheet contains data to execute the rules.